LukeLawsonSoftware/COS214_Project/README.md

 # COS214_Project
 "War, war never changes"

+### Notice
+All links provided below are links to a Google Drive where the file is stored.
+The access policy is that such that anyone with the link can view the content.
+A number of these documents have also been included in the repository directly.

 ## How to compile and run
 1) Navigate to the folder named "Code" and open the terminal
 2) Simply type "make" and enter to compile the code